Introduction to Slot Machines Invented

 Prohibition, The Golden Age of Slots

 From 1920 to 1933, Prohibition existed in America.
-When we learn about the history of the United States, we’re generally taught that Prohibition was a time when the making, consumption, or supplying alcohol was illegal.
+When we learn about the history of the United States as students, we’re taught that Prohibition was a time when the making, consumption, or supplying alcohol was illegal.

-What generally isn’t taught in history class its consequence with regards to slots.
+What isn’t taught in history class is American Prohibition’s consequence with regards to slots.
 Since slot machines were mainly found in bars and saloons, they moved to speakeasies alongside the distribution of alcohol and returned to offering cash prizes.

 So, as a result, during America’s Prohibition slot machine popularity increased even more.

 How much?
 A lot!
 The time of Prohibition is also referred to as the “Golden Age of Slots” due to this tremendously increased popularity.

 Las Vegas, Nevada